stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 1) A Kernel must have at least one argument that is a field, field vector, or operator.
-This rule reflects the fact that a Kernel operates on some subset of the whole domain (e.g. a cell-column) and is therefore designed to be called from within a loop that iterates over those subsets of the domain.
+This rule reflects the fact that a Kernel operates on some subset of the whole domain (e.g. a cell-column) and is therefore deed tosign be called from within a loop that iterates over those subsets of the domain.

 2) The continuity of the iteration space of the Kernel is determined